-Role of Compensation Consultant and 2020 Peer Group Analysis
+Role of Compensation Consultant and 2021 Peer Group Analysis

 Pursuant to the Compensation Committee charter, the decision to retain an independent consultant (as well as other advisors) is at the sole discretion of the Compensation Committee, and any such independent consultant works at the direction of the Compensation Committee.
-Pursuant to such authority, the Compensation Committee engaged the services of FPL, as an independent executive compensation consultant, to provide advice and counsel in carrying out its duties.
-In establishing 2020 executive compensation levels, the Compensation Committee Chair worked with FPL to determine the scope of work to be performed to assist the Compensation Committee in its decision-making processes.
-In conducting its work on 2020 executive compensation levels for the Compensation Committee, FPL also interacted with other members of the Compensation Committee, the Lead Independent Trustee, the President and Chief Executive Officer and the Executive Vice President and Chief Financial Officer.
-FPL also provided the Compensation Committee with competitive pay analysis regarding both the broader market (including a survey of the compensation of similarly situated executives employed by companies in the most recent National Association of Real Estate Investment Trusts, Inc. ("Nareit") compensation survey) and a group of public REITs.
-FPL also provided the Compensation Committee with market data on executive pay practices and levels.
-FPL attended Compensation Committee meetings and, upon request by the Compensation Committee, executive sessions to provide advice and counsel regarding decisions facing the Compensation Committee.
+Pursuant to such authority, the Compensation Committee engaged the services of FPC, as an independent executive compensation consultant, to provide advice and counsel in carrying out its duties.
+In establishing 2021 executive compensation levels, the Compensation Committee Chair worked with FPC to determine the scope of work to be performed to assist the Compensation Committee in its decision-making processes.
+In conducting its work on 2021 executive compensation levels for the Compensation Committee, FPC also interacted with other members of the Compensation Committee, the Lead Independent Trustee, the President and Chief Executive Officer and the Executive Vice President and Chief Financial Officer.
+FPC also provided the Compensation Committee with competitive pay analysis regarding both the broader market (including a survey of the compensation survey) and a group of public REITs.
+FPC also provided the Compensation Committee with market data on executive pay practices and levels.
+FPC attended Compensation Committee meetings and, upon request by the Compensation Committee, executive sessions to provide advice and counsel regarding decisions facing the Compensation Committee.

-The Compensation Committee has reviewed its relationship with FPL to ensure that FPL is independent from management.
-This review process includes a review of the services FPL provides, the quality of those services, and fees associated with the services during the fiscal year, as well as consideration of the factors impacting independence that are set forth in NYSE rules.
+The Compensation Committee has reviewed its relationship with FPC to ensure that FPC is independent from management.
+This review process includes a review of the services FPC provides, the quality of those services, and fees associated with the services during the fiscal year, as well as consideration of the factors impacting independence that are set forth in NYSE rules.

-The Compensation Committee worked with FPL to develop the comparative 11-company peer group below.
-FPL then conducted a market analysis of executive compensation packages, practices and pay levels based on this group.
-Due to WashREIT's unique property-type diversification and geographic focus, it is difficult to construct a peer group that matches WashREIT's exact business model; however, the Compensation Committee, with FPL's consultation, believes the 11 companies identified below are suitable peers as they (i) fall between 0.5x to 2.0x times the size of WashREIT based on total market capitalization, (ii) operate in one or more of WashREIT's existing real estate segments, and (iii) are self-advised and internally managed.
-FPL compared the compensation of WashREIT's NEOs to the compensation of similarly situated executives employed by companies in the most recent Nareit compensation survey and the 11 peer companies.
+The Compensation Committee worked with FPC to develop the comparative 10-company peer group below.
+FPC then conducted a market analysis of executive compensation packages, practices and pay levels based on this group.
+Due to WashREIT's unique property-type diversification and geographic focus, it is difficult to construct a peer group that matches WashREIT's exact business model; however, the Compensation Committee, with FPC's consultation, believes the companies identified below are suitable peers for 2021, as they (i) fell between 0.7 and 2.2 times the size of WashREIT based on total market capitalization, (ii) operate in one or more of WashREIT's existing real estate segments, and (iii) are self-advised and internally managed.
+FPC compared the compensation of WashREIT's NEOs to the compensation of similarly situated executives employed by companies in the most recent Nareit compensation survey and the peer companies.

-Acadia Realty Trust Cousins Properties Incorporated Lexington Realty Trust Brandywine Realty Trust Highwoods Properties, Inc. Mack-Cali Realty Corporation Columbia Property Trust JBG Smith Properties Piedmont Office Realty Trust, Inc. Corporate Office Properties Trust Kite Realty Group Trust
+Acadia Realty Trust Cousins Properties Incorporated Lexington Realty Trust Brandywine Realty Trust Highwoods Properties, Inc. Mack-Cali Realty Corporation Corporate Office Properties Trust JBG Smith Properties Piedmont Office Realty Trust, Inc. Kite Realty Group Trust